How to Build a Software for an Accounting Company

-- An hourly rate or fixed fee of your development team.
+- The hourly rate or fixed fee of your development team.

-Having a tax software as an accounting company to manage your clients is highly beneficial in multiple aspects from workflow automation to deep performance analysis.
+Having a tax software as an accounting company to manage your clients can be highly beneficial in multiple aspects from workflow automation to deep performance analysis.

-To sum up, let’s briefly summarize what you should take to develop tax management software:
+To sum up, let’s briefly summarize what steps you should take to develop tax management software: